ansible-lockdown/RHEL9-STIG/README.md

 ## Configure a RHEL9 based system to be complaint with Disa STIG

-This role is based on RHEL 9 DISA STIG: [Version 1, Rel 3 released on Apr 24, 2024](https://dl.dod.cyber.mil/wp-content/uploads/stigs/U_RHEL_9_V1R3_STIG.zip).
+This role is based on RHEL 9 DISA STIG: [Version 2, Rel 2 released on Jul 24, 2024](https://dl.dod.cyber.mil/wp-content/uploads/stigs/U_RHEL_9_V2R2_STIG.zip).

 ## Initial Release from STIG, still many items that not quite aligned in the documentation